 All Institute faculty are members of professional organizations such as the Ontario Society of Psychotherapists and the Ontario Association of Consultants, Counsellors, Psychometrists and Psychotherapists.

 Pat DeYoung, MA, MSW, PhD, RP, holds graduate degrees in literature, clinical social work, and philosophy of education.
-She has been involved in training therapists in psychodynamic, relational modes of therapy since 1988.
-A relational psychotherapist and supervisor in private practice, she is also the author of Relational Psychotherapy: A Primer (2003, 2015) and Understanding and Treating Chronic Shame: A Relational/Neurobiological Approach (2015).
+She is the author of Relational Psychotherapy: A Primer (2003, 2015) and Understanding and Treating Chronic Shame: A Relational/Neurobiological Approach (2015).
+She is a relational psychotherapist and supervisor in private practice in Toronto.
+A founding faculty member, now faculty emeritus, she remains involved in TIRP supervision and continuing education.

 Rozanne Grimard, MEd, RP, is a psychodynamic psychotherapist and clinical supervisor with 20 years of experience training therapists.
 Rozanne works with individuals and groups from a feminist, intersubjective, and relational perspective.
 She brings a holistic approach to her work, attending to the integration of body, mind, spirit, and social aspects of persons.